 The growth of the collections and concerns about security led the historical society's executive committee in 1933 to approve construction of a fireproof annex to the back of the Lee House to accommodate the society’s library and museum collections.

-The Virginia Historical Society acquired Battle Abbey in 1946 when it merged with, or more accurately, absorbed the Confederate Memorial Association.
-The association had been formed in 1895 for the purpose of commemorating those who had died for the Lost Cause.
+The Virginia Historical Society acquired Battle Abbey in 1946 from the struggling Confederate Memorial Association.
 The cornerstone of Battle Abbey (as the building came to be known) was laid in 1912, but the opening of the building was delayed by the First World War and Charles Hoffbauer’s determination to repaint the murals in the Mural Gallery that he had virtually completed before the war.
 The building finally opened its doors in 1921.

 In 1948, two years after the Virginia Historical Society acquired Battle Abbey, its president, Alexander Wilbourne Weddell, and his wife, Virginia (Chase) Steedman Weddell, were killed in a train accident.
 By terms of their wills, the society received the bulk of their estates together with Virginia House, their Tudor residence in Windsor Farms.
 With the Weddells’ generous bequests added to its endowment, the historical society for the first time in more than a century of existence, had adequate funds to carry out its scholarly mission.

 John Melville Jennings became director in 1953 and immediately began introducing up-to-date cataloging techniques to the library, developing its collections, and recruiting professional staff.
 In 1958-59 a large addition to the back of Battle Abbey accommodated the society’s offices, library, and reading room.
 The historical society left the Lee House and moved into its new quarters in the spring of 1959.